Latvian residency by investment

 - studies at an accredited higher education institution or under an accredited programme, internship or training at an accredited educational institution;

-— acquisition of the secondary education programme in Latvian;
+- enrolling in a secondary education programme in Latvia;

 - treatment at an inpatient facility;